 | Other basis | Designed for other specific purposes | Cash receipts and disbursements basis, price-level adjusted statements, fund accounting |

-The framework may be fair presentation or compliance: This distinction matters for the opinion wording.
+The framework is either fair presentation or compliance.
+This distinction matters for the opinion wording.
 A fair presentation framework requires fair presentation (management may need to make additional disclosures beyond the framework requirements).
-A compliance framework simply requires preparation in accordance with the framework's requirements without the overriding fair presentation obligation.
+A compliance framework simply requires preparation in accordance with the framework’s requirements without the overriding fair presentation obligation.
+In our experience, this is where compliance-basis work quietly becomes a tick-box exercise.
+The engagement partner (EP) signs off against “did we follow the rules in the contract” and never asks whether the resulting numbers could mislead the intended user.

-- Purpose of the financial statements — Who will use them and for what decisions?
+- What is the purpose of the FS?
+Who will use them and for what decisions?

-- Whether the framework is designed to meet those needs — Does the framework produce information that is relevant and reliable for the intended users?
+- Is the framework designed to meet those needs?
+Does it produce information that is relevant and reliable for the intended users?

-- Whether the financial statements will achieve adequate presentation — Even under a compliance framework, the statements should not be misleading.
+- Will the FS achieve adequate presentation?
+Even under a compliance framework, the statements should not be misleading.

-Importantly, the auditor should not accept an engagement when the framework requires compliance with "most, but not all" requirements of a recognised framework (such as IFRS minus certain standards).
-If a contract states "prepare in accordance with IFRS except for IAS 19," the resulting framework is neither IFRS nor necessarily an acceptable special purpose framework — the auditor must carefully evaluate whether the modifications create an acceptable framework in the circumstances.
+The auditor should not accept an engagement where the framework requires compliance with “most, but not all” requirements of a recognised framework (such as IFRS minus certain standards).
+If a contract states “prepare in accordance with IFRS except for IAS 19,” the resulting framework is neither IFRS nor necessarily an acceptable special-purpose framework.
+The auditor must evaluate whether the modifications create an acceptable framework in the circumstances.

-- The purpose for which the financial statements are prepared
+- The purpose for which the FS are prepared

 - The intended users